 Orphan Drug Development For Rare Diseases

 At Quotient Sciences, our focus is on bringing lifesaving therapeutics to patients quickly.
-We are currently working with over 200 pharmaceutical and biotech companies across many different disease indications.
-One area we see gaining increasing attention is the development of orphan drugs for rare diseases.
+We work with more than 200 pharmaceutical and biotech companies across disease indications, and one area gaining increasing attention is the development of orphan drugs for rare diseases.

 An orphan drug is a drug for a rare disease or condition, affecting a small percentage of the population (less than 200,000 people in the US, and not more than 1 in 5000 in the EU).
 Worldwide there are over 300 million people living with one or more identified rare diseases representing 3.5% - 5.9% of the global population.
 Some rare disease treatments have been “orphaned” or discontinued because there was not enough financial incentive to continue development or production.
 To encourage industry R&D the Orphan Drug Act by the FDA incentivizes drug development for rare diseases, which is reciprocated in Europe in 1999 via the Orphan Drug Regulation.
 These regulatory frameworks recognized the importance of developing new treatments to address these unmet clinical needs.